neozhu/WebFormsScaffolding/README.md

 * 2_Validation - Contains sample generated content for a Book class that uses validation attributes and the IValidatableObject interface.

 * 3_Associations - Contains sample generated content for an associated Product and Category class.

+* 4_Enumerations - Contains sample generated content for an Employee class that uses enumerations.